keiserlab/autoparty/README.md

 NOTE- There must be 3 folders within the Autoparty start directory: /inputs, /outputs/, and /mnt.
 Any input molecules/receptor files should be placed in this input directory.

-The application is then accessible through your internet browser at localhost:5000.
+The application is then accessible through your internet browser at localhost:\<selected_port\>.

 ---